Angular Signal Forms – Everything You Need to Know

 });

-Accessing the aircraft is easy.
-It can be accessed directly via the flight.
-To avoid long chains like flightForm.aircraft.registration().errors(), I create an alias for each additional level using let:
+The aircraft can be directly accessed via the flight.
+To avoid long chains like flightForm.aircraft.registration().errors(), I create an alias for each additional level using @let:

 <fieldset>